California Report Card: History

 The CRC builds on aspects of two earlier programs: Opinion Space and the World Bank's Citizen Report Card.

 Opinion Space, developed at UC Berkeley between 2009 and 2011, is a social media technology developed to assist communities in exchanging ideas and opinions concerning current issues and policies.
-From 2010-2014, the US State Department used a version of Opinion Space to solicit suggestions on foreign policy from participants around the world.
+From 2010 to 2014, the US State Department used a version of Opinion Space to solicit suggestions on foreign policy from participants around the world.
 The CRC augments the Opinion Space platform, and applies its techniques of deliberative polling, collaborative filtering and multidimensional visualization.
 The CRC moves Opinion Space to a mobile-optimized platform and builds on the original system by adding a citizen report card.

 The World Bank first developed “citizen report cards” in Bangalore, India in 1993.
 These report cards work to stimulate public feedback on government actions and prompt individuals to express their opinions and ideas.
 The report cards allow for participants to assess the ideas of others and bring popular suggestions to the attention of elected leaders.
 The goals of the CRC are quite similar to those of the Citizen Report Cards.

-Gavin Newsom’s first book, Citizenville: How to Take the Town Square Digital and Reinvent Government, published in 2013, argues for the value of projects like the CRC.
+Gavin Newsom's first book, Citizenville: How to Take the Town Square Digital and Reinvent Government, published in 2013, argues for the value of projects like the CRC.
 Citizenville contrasts the powerful and innovative role of technology in the lives of everyday citizens and the comparatively traditional policies of the government.
 Newsom emphasizes the potential for technological growth and expansion in the California government.
 Today's technology offers a plethora of ways to connect the public directly to the government.
 Citizenville stresses that modern technology should be utilized to foster and enhance political participation.
 Newsom played an active role in development of the CRC and worked closely with the team at UC Berkeley.
 Newsom commented: “The California Report Card is a new way for me to keep an ear to the ground.
 This new app/website makes it easy for Californians to assign grades suggest pressing issues that merit our attention.
 In the first months, participants conveyed that they approve of our rollout of Obamacare but are very concerned about the future of California schools and universities.
 There was also statewide support for increased attention to Disaster Preparedness, so this has become one of my top priorities."

 The CRC is an application of the greater “CAFE” platform, an acronym for the Collective Assessment and Feedback Engine, and began development in earnest with the support of Newsom.
 Professor of engineering and Faculty Director of the Data and Democracy Initiative Ken Goldberg leads the CAFE team at UC Berkeley.
 Separate applications of the same platform in areas such as disaster preparedness, measurement of online learning, and humanitarian interventions are in development.